ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

   2. Before you can run any commands, you must authenticate to OpenShift.
     * If authentication is not configured and you are using the default `kubeadmin` account and password, run the command `export KUBECONFIG=auth/kubeconfig` and verify that you are authenticated by running the command `./oc whoami`.
     * If other backends or users are authenticated, log in by using one of those accounts as explained in the Red Hat OpenShift documentation, for example, by running the command `./oc login`.
-  3. Run `./oc get nodes` and you should see the new worker.
+  3. Run `./oc get nodes` to see the new worker.
 If it is not yet in the **Ready** state, you must repeatedly check for pending CSRs by using the command `./oc get csr`, and then approve the CSRs by using the command `./oc adm certificate approve <csr_name>`.
 Continue to check until the configuration is complete and the new worked is in the **Ready** state.
   4. After the new worker is in **Ready** state, it can be used by OpenShift.

 8. Power on the VM.
-  * After the VM is powered on, you can monitor the VM to see whether there is a problem.
+  * After the VM is powered on, you can monitor the VM to see whether a problem exists.
 The VM gets an IP address, then processes the ignition file, and then opens a login prompt.
   * After the login prompt is shown, it might be covered by console log messages.
 If required, press the **Enter** key a few times on the console.
 If the login prompt is present but covered with console log messages, press **Enter** to display the login prompt again.
-  * If the login prompt does not appear, either the VM is not getting an IP address (check the network the VM is connected to, and the DHCP binding settings), or the base64 value from `worker.ign.64` is not correct (it might be missing some characters or it has some extra characters, check to confirm).
+  * If the login prompt does not display, either the VM is not getting an IP address (check the network the VM is connected to, and the DHCP binding settings), or the base64 value from `worker.ign.64` is not correct (it might be missing some characters or it has some extra characters, check to confirm).
 If you must change any settings due to the VM not displaying a login prompt, power off the VM, change the necessary settings, and power it back on.

 ## Related links
 {: #ocp_managing-related}